 Our advanced at-home Flexitouch system provides effective automated, at-home lymphatic drainage therapy.
 Its patented, curved chambers stimulate the lymphatic system to remove excess fluid and reduce swelling.
 The pneumatic chambers sequentially inflate and deflate for only a few seconds each, creating a gentle wave-like application of pressure to stimulate the movement of lymphatic fluid and direct it towards properly functioning areas of the body.
 Peer-reviewed, published studies have shown that our Flexitouch system provides improved patient quality of life and clinical outcomes, and delivers significant cost savings to payers and patients.
-The first generation of our Flexitouch system received 510(k) clearance from the U.S. Food and Drug Administration, or the FDA, in July 2002 and our second-generation Flexitouch system received 510(k) clearance from the FDA in October 2006.
-In September 2016, we received 510(k) clearance from the FDA for the Flexitouch system in treating lymphedema in the head and neck.
+The first generation of our Flexitouch system received 510(k) clearance from the U.S. Food and Drug Administration, or the FDA, in July 2002 and our second-generation Flexitouch system received 510(k) clearance from the FDA for the Flexitouch system in treating lymphedema in the head and neck.
 In June 2017, we announced that we received 510(k) clearance from the FDA for the Flexitouch Plus, the third-generation version of our Flexitouch system.
-Our Flexitouch system generated \$131.9 million, or 92%, of our revenues in 2018, and

-\$100.3 million, or 92%, of our revenues in 2017.
+Our Flexitouch system generated \$171.3 million, or 90%, of our revenue in 2019, and \$131.9 million, or 92%, of our revenue in 2018.

 Our Actitouch system provides precise, consistent and wearable compression that a patient may apply, remove and reapply at home.
 This system was developed to provide maximum convenience for patients by providing them with the freedom to remain active while simultaneously receiving the clinically proven benefits of sustained and intermittent pneumatic compression, which we refer to as dual-compression.
 Our Actitouch system received 510(k) clearance from the FDA in June 2013 and we began selling the product in September 2013.
-Due to a decrease in the demand for and sales volume of our Actitouch system, we plan to discountinue this product line in the second half of 2019, see "Our Products - Actitouch System" below for further discussion.
+Due to a decrease in the demand for and sales volume of our Actitouch system, we plan to discountinue this product line in the first quarter of 2020, see "Our Products - Actitouch System" below for further discussion.
 We also introduced the Entre system in the United States in February 2013.
-The Entre system is sold to patients for whom a basic pump is suitable or who do not yet qualify for insurance reimbursement for an advanced compression device such as our Flexitouch system.
-Our Entre and Actitouch systems combined generated \$11.8 million, or 8%, of our revenues in 2018, and \$8.9 million, or 8%, of our revenues in 2017.
+The Entre system is marketed to patients for whom a basic pump is suitable or who do not yet qualify for insurance reimbursement for an advanced compression device such as our Flexitouch system.
+Our Entre and Actitouch systems combined generated \$18.2 million, or 10%, of our revenue in 2019, and \$11.8 million, or 8%, of our revenue in 2018.

 In October 2018, we licensed the intellectual property rights related to the Airwear Gradient Compression Wrap, or the Airwear wrap, in the U.S. and Canada, for use in all medical applications, including but not limited to swelling/edema and ulcers (including lymphedema and chronic venous insufficiency conditions), but excluding the use of the intellectual property in the field of prophylaxis for deep vein thrombosis.
 The Airwear wrap is indicated for the management of venous insufficiency, venous hypertension, venous ulcerations and lymphedema.
 Compression therapy is the standard of care for these conditions and the Airwear wrap works by delivering precise gradient compression to the lower leg.
-We plan to begin selling the Airwear wrap in the second half of 2019.
+We began selling the Airwear wrap to a limited market during the fourth quarter of 2019.
+A commercial release is anticipated in the first quarter of 2020.